Edward L. Ayers: New American History

 In 2015, Ayers founded New American History, an initiative to enable engaged and innovative learning in history at all grade levels.
 It is based at the University of Richmond and funded through philanthropic support.

 The project integrates Bunk, a daily curation of representations of the American past in multiple media; American Panorama, a digital atlas of United States history produced at the Digital Scholarship Lab at the University of Richmond; BackStory, a radio show and podcast; and The Future of America's Past, a video series created by Field Studio.
 New American History provides Learning Resources tailored to different grade levels, and partners with organizations devoted to supporting teachers and students of United States history.
+In 2025, Ayers released a video series, Upgrading Your American History, on the New American History YouTube channel, to address teaching history in a moment of deep political polarization.

 Digital history

-Ayers pioneered in digital history, overseeing the Valley of the Shadow project at the University of Virginia from 1991 through 2007.
+Ayers pioneered the field of digital history, overseeing the Valley of the Shadow project at the University of Virginia from 1991 through 2007.
 The project presented an interactive archive dedicated to two communities in the American Civil War, produced in collaboration with William G. Thomas III and Anne Sarah Rubin.
 The project won the Lincoln Prize from the Gilder Lehrman Institute in 2001 and the James Harvey Robinson Prize for Outstanding Aid to Teaching History, American Historical Association (AHA) in 2002.
 The project was named one of the fifty most important efforts sponsored by the National Endowment for the Humanities in its first fifty years.
 In 2022, on the 30th anniversary of the project, New American History released an updated version of the Valley of the Shadow with enhanced images and search features.

 In 2007, Ayers founded the Digital Scholarship Lab at the University of Richmond, where he now serves as a senior research fellow.
 The Lab received the 2019 Roy Rosenzweig Prize for Innovation in Digital History for a freely available new media project, American Panorama: An Atlas of United States History.
 In 2021, Edward Ayers, Justin Madron, and Nathaniel Ayers received accolades for the Digital Scholarship Lab project Southern Journey: The Migrations of the American South, 1790–2020, at the prestigious ESRI User Conference.
 Southern Journey earned third place in the "Spatial Analysis ArcGIS StoryMaps" category and received the top prize overall in both "Best Cartography" and "ICA and IMIA Recognition of Excellence in Cartography."